khiga8/github-a11y/README.md

 ### Chrome

-1. Download this repo as a `ZIP` file.
-You can also simply clone this repo.
+1. Clone or download this repo.
 2. Navigate to `chrome://extensions/`.
 3. Flip on "Developer Mode" in the upper right-hand corner.
 4. Select "Load unpacked".